-Council on Sustainable Development, 1994 achievement of a dignified, peaceful and equitable existence.
-We believe a sustainable United States will have an economy that equitably provides opportunities for satisfying live hoods and a safe, healthy, high quality of life for current and future generations.
+8 Council on achievement of a dignified, peaceful and equitable existence.
+We Sustainable believe a sustainable United States will have an economy that equitably Development, provides opportunities for satisfying live hoods and a safe, healthy, high 1994 quality of life for current and future generations.
 Our nation will protect its environment, its natural resource base, and the functions and viability of natural systems on which all life depends.

-Viederman, 1994

-Sustainability is a participatory process that creates and pursues a vision of community that respects and makes prudent use of all its resources - natural, human, human-created, social, cultural, scientific, etc. Sustainability seeks to ensure, to the degree possible, that present generations attain a high degree of economic security and can realize democracy and popular participation in control of their communities, while maintaining the integrity of the ecological systems upon which all life and all production depends, and while assuming responsibility to future generations to provide them with the where-with-all for their vision, hoping that they have the wisdom and intelligence to use what is provided in an appropriate manner.

-Source: Based on Gladwin; Kennelly and Krause, 1995, adopted Leal, Carla Camargo et. al (2007), "The activity of Nature from the perspective of sustainable development and of corporate social responsibility", Universidad Presbiteriana Mackenzie Rua da Consolação 896, CCSA - Centro de Ciências Socials e Aplicadas Bairro Consolação - 01302-907 - São Paulo - SP, http://papers.ssrn.com/sol3/papers.cfm abstract\id=1007751 page 3.
+Viederman, 1994 Sustainability is a participatory process that creates and pursues a vision of community that respects and makes prudent use of all its resources - natural, human, human-created, social, cultural, scientific, etc. Sustainability seeks to ensure, to the degree possible, that present generations attain a high degree of economic security and can realize democracy and popular participation in control of their communities, while maintaining the integrity of the ecological systems upon which all life and all production depends, and while assuming responsibility to future generations to provide them with the where-with-all for their vision, hoping that they have the wisdom and intelligence to use what is provided in an appropriate manner. dwin; Kennelly and Krause, 1995, adopted Leal, Carla Carnargo et. al (2007), "The activity of Nature fro om the perspective of sustainable development and of corporate social responsibility", of Nature from the perspective of sustainable development and of corporate social responsibility", Universidad Presbiteriana Mackenzie Rua da Consolação 896, CCSA - Centro de Ciências Socials e Aplicadas Bairro Consolação - 01302-907 - São Paulo - SP,.http://papers.ssrn.com/sol3/papers.cfm abstract\id=1007751 page 3.